 Now, the salt is optional, but highly recommended.
 Salt really brings out the flavor in this seed butter.

-To make sunflower seed butter, first preheat the oven to 350 degrees F.
+- First, preheat your oven to 350 degrees F.

-After cooling, add them to your food processor, along with the salt, and blend until smooth.
+- After cooling, add them to your food processor, along with the salt, and blend until smooth.
 You'll need to stop to scrape the sides every so often and then continue blending.
+This process takes about 10-15 minutes.

 You can make sunflower seed butter without roasting the sunflower seeds.
 However, baking them brings out a sweeter, buttery flavor.

-Also, I recommend baking them yourself instead of buying roasted sunflower seeds because:
+Also, I recommend baking them yourself instead of buying roasted sunflower seeds because raw is cheaper and roasted sunflower seeds are often salted and baked in unhealthy oil (vegetable oils).

 There are so many ways to enjoy sunflower seed butter.
 Pretty much any way you can eat almond or peanut butter you can eat this salty seed butter.

-I love using it in baked goods as a nut-free option, spreading it on apples and rice cakes, adding it to smoothies or simply grabbing a spoonful straight from the jar.
+I love using it to bake vegan muffins and donuts, making sunflower seed butter cups, using it in homemade cereal bars, spreading it on apples and rice cakes, adding it to smoothies or simply grabbing a spoonful straight from the jar.

 - Total Time: 25 minutes